Counseling and Testing

 Animals may not be left alone for unreasonably extended periods in a student’s room or apartment.

-In the event that an animal is not being attended to as needed (left alone for longer than a reasonable time, creating a disturbance, etc.), the Housing Office may order immediate removal of the animal.
+In the event that an animal is not being attended to as needed (e.g., lack of food, left alone for longer than a reasonable time, creating a disturbance, etc.), the Housing Office may order immediate removal of the animal.
 If a student does not respond to this request, Florence County Animal Control may be contacted for assistance in removing the animal.

 Any cost of removing a service animal, or emotional support animal, shall be the responsibility of the student.

-If a professor is unable to provide a requested test-taking accommodation, or if other services are needed such as the use of a reader or scribe, the Office of Counseling and Testing will work with students to provide necessary accommodations.
+If a professor is unable to provide a requested test-taking accommodation, or if other services are needed such as the use of a reader or scribe, the OCT will work with students to provide necessary accommodations.
+The Testing Center is a secure, monitored environment.